ntson2002/re-tagging/lstm-tagger-v4/README.md

 ## Train a model

-To train your own model, you need to use the train.py script and provide the location of the training, development and testing set:
+To train your own model, you need to use the train.py script and provide the location of the training, development and testing set.
+The following script will train the model to recognize RE part at layer 3 which used word, syntactic features and tag of layer 1,2 as features:

 ```
 #!/bin/bash